ggramlich/ggramlich.github.com/_posts/2009-08-09-making-slim-even-slimmer.markdown

 }
 {% endhighlight %}

-So I had the choice to subclass SlimService, SlimServer and ListExecutor or to go a different way.
+So I had the choice to extend SlimService, SlimServer and ListExecutor or to go a different way.
 The solution is a very light-weight inversion of control container that configures each Slim component.
 I introduced the SlimFactory.
 The Java version looks like this.